Need to Know

 - Blue and Gold Fleet goes to Pier 39 / Pier 41 in Fisherman’s Wharf.
 See schedule here.

-These services use the same pier in Sausalito, but their piers SF are 1.4 miles apart – a short bike ride along the water.
+These services use the same pier in Sausalito, but their piers in SF are 1.4 miles apart – a short bike ride along the water.
 Our bike map highlights both SF ferry terminals.

 Buying Your Ferry Tickets